ewrogers/gala-docker/README.md

 # Gala Node Dockerfile

 This repo has been updated to work on the latest Gala Node v1.1.0 software.
-If you are looking to upgrade your existing nodes, check out the section below.
+If you are looking to upgrade your existing nodes, check out the [Upgrading the Container](#upgrading-the-container) section below.

 ## Table of Contents
 1. [Overview](#overview)